Do Welders Need FR Shirts? A Hot Work Safety Guide

 Introduction

-Welding brings together heat, sparks, molten metal, bright arc radiation, fumes, and sometimes flammable materials nearby.
+Welding exposes workers to heat, sparks, molten metal, bright arc radiation, fumes, and sometimes flammable materials nearby.
 That is why clothing matters.
 For many welders, the shirt they wear is the first layer of body protection between routine work and a serious burn injury.

 So, do welders need FR shirts?
 In many hot work environments, the practical answer is yes.
-The more accurate answer is that welders need protective clothing that matches the actual hazards of the job.
+Welders need protective clothing that matches the actual hazards of the job, especially when sparks, spatter, open flame, or short-duration thermal exposure may contact the body.

 OSHA’s welding standard says employees exposed to hazards from welding, cutting, or brazing must be protected with PPE.
-The right protective clothing depends on the size, nature, and location of the work.
 OSHA has also clarified that when welders face flash fire or short-duration flame exposure hazards, employers are expected to provide and ensure the use of flame-resistant clothing.

 This guide explains where FR shirts fit into welding safety, how they compare with regular welding shirts, and what workers, shop managers, and purchasing teams should consider before choosing clothing for hot work.